jfmdev/3d-valentine-cards/readme.md

 ## Usage

-To run the applications you first need to [download and install Node.js](https://www.python.org/downloads/).
+To run the application you first need to [download and install Node.js](https://www.python.org/downloads/).

 Then you can use the following commands: